pingleware/bestbooks-cobol/README.md

 ./build.sh FILENAME
 ```

 where FILENAME is the COBOL root filename.
+The executable file will reside in the dist/ directory.

 ## Working Example